TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Experiments

-\paragraph{Results.} As shown in Table \ref{tab:common_sense}, TeRA consistently outperforms baseline methods which require similar number of trainable parameters, such as HiRA ($r=1$), LoRETTA, and VeRA, in terms of average accuracy.
-Specifically, TeRA achieves an average accuracy of $78.63\%$ on Llama-2-7B (followed by $77.06\%$ with LoRETTA) and $85.31\%$ on Llama-3-8B (followed by $83.58\%$ with LoRETTA).
-TeRA matches the performance of the best performing high-rank adapter, HiRA ($r=32$), while having $64\times$ fewer trainable parameters in the Llama-2-7B model and $51\times$ less trainable parameters in the Llama-3-8B model.
-Remarkably, TeRA requires fewer parameters than even the lowest-rank HiRA configuration ($r=1$), yet consistently delivers superior performance.
+\paragraph{Results.} Table \ref{tab:common_sense} reveals that TeRA consistently outperforms baseline methods which require similar number of trainable parameters, such as HiRA ($r=1$), LoRETTA, and VeRA, in terms of average accuracy.
+Specifically, TeRA achieved an average accuracy of $78.63\%$ on Llama-2-7B (followed by $77.06\%$ with LoRETTA) and $85.31\%$ on Llama-3-8B (followed by $83.58\%$ with LoRETTA).
+TeRA matched the performance of the best performing high-rank adapter, HiRA ($r=32$), while having $64\times$ fewer trainable parameters in the Llama-2-7B model and $51\times$ less trainable parameters in the Llama-3-8B model.
+Remarkably, TeRA requires fewer parameters than even the lowest-rank HiRA configuration ($r=1$), yet consistently delivering superior performance.
 These results demonstrate that TeRA achieves the performance benefits of high-rank adapters, while offering significantly improved parameter efficiency.

 \paragraph{High-Rank Weight Updates of TeRA.} To visualize the high-rank nature of TeRA, Figure \ref{fig:rank_different_methods} shows the ranks of the update matrices across different layers obtained in the commonsense reasoning task for Llama-3-8B.
-TeRA consistently obtains higher-rank updates than HiRA ($r=32$), demonstrating its ability to capture high-rank optimal weight updates.
-Additionally, the weight updates of TeRA often reach full-rank, validating Theorem \ref{thm:full-rank} in practice.
+Observe that TeRA consistently obtained high-rank updates.
+Additionally, the weight updates of TeRA often reach full-rank, validating Theorem \ref{thm:full-rank} empirically.
 In comparison, the low-rank weight updates of methods such as LoRA, LoRETTA, and VeRA may limit their expressivity.
-For a visual comparison, see Figure \ref{fig:rank_different_methods}.